Price of Anarchy for Greedy Auctions: Preliminaries

-A payment rule $P$ assigns a vector of $n$ payments to each valuation profile.
-A \emph{direct revelation mechanism} $\calm$ is composed of an allocation rule $\ballocs$ and a payment rule $P$.
-The mechanism proceeds by eliciting a valuation profile $\decls$ from each of the agents, called the \emph{declarations}.
+A \emph{direct revelation mechanism} $\calm(\alg,P)$ is composed of an allocation rule $\alg$ and a payment rule $P$ that assigns a vector of $n$ payments to each declared valuation profile.
+The mechanism proceeds by eliciting a valuation profile $\decls$ from each of the agents, called the \emph{declaration profile}.
 It then applies the allocation and payment rules to $\decls$ to obtain an allocation and payment for each agent.
-Crucially, the agents may not declare their true types; that is, it may be that $\types \neq \decls$.
+Crucially, we do not assume that $\decls$ is equal to $\types$.
+We will write $SW(\decls)$ for $SW(\alg(\decls),\types)$ when the allocation rule and type profile are clear from context.